nkfoss/propel/Report.md

             (remove #{\a \e \i \o \u \A \E \I \O \U} string)))
     ```
 4. How we defined inputs
     * We created a `dictionary.txt` containing one word for each letter of the alphabet as the starting letter of a word.
-We tried to put in some short words and long words and some in between.
+We tried to put in some short words, long words, and some in between.
 Regardless of the word, we tried to have some with a few vowels and many vowels.
 Our `disemvowel-error-function` would receive the dictionary files for input and apply the manual implementation of disemvowel to each word, each word sitting on its own line.
+Clojure's 'slurp' function was handy.

+    ``` clojure
+    (let [program (inter/push-from-plushy (:plushy individual))
+        inputs (str/split (slurp "dictionary.txt") #"\n") ;; Get from a text file
+    ```

     The dictionary was split up by newline characters, with the final product being a vector of individual words.
 The output of each disemvoweled word is what the error function compares the output of our AI with.

 # Results
 1. Copy/paste results
     * Our set of instructions that the AI could take in and throw around is as follows:

-    ```
+    ``` clojure
     (def default-instructions
     (list, 'in1, 'exec_dup, 'exec_if, 'string_=, 'string_concat,'string_length,'string_removesubstring, 'close, 0, 1, true, false, "a", "e", "i", "o", "u", "A", "E", "I", "O", "U"))
     ```
     * Notice that we have all vowels in both upper and lower case.
 We also have basic string operations.
 The most important one is `'string_removesubstring` as we described earlier.
-This series of commands yeiled one run in which it only took around 50 generations to solve the problem.
+This series of commands yielded one run in which it only took around 50 generations to solve the problem.

     ```
     -------------------------------------------------------